Best Electrician Schools in Wisconsin

 5. Start building work hours toward your journeyman license.

-Starting with the right training program will set you up for success in Wisconsin's electrical trade.
+Starting with the right training program will help you compare options in Wisconsin’s electrical trade.
 Choose a school or apprenticeship that matches your career goals, and focus on gaining the knowledge and hours you need to get licensed.